stackbit-projects/adorable-iron-87792/src/pages/posts/2020/2020-09-30-weaponising-psychological-safety.md

 *   **Be the last to speak** - positional authority is a reality.
 Focussing on listening, with a light touch towards steering in the day to day will get the most from your teams’ voices.
 What you say has impact, and you will likely have a great deal more context about the strategic, the vision, and the wider context and you can bring that to the table, but avoid being the first to speak in meetings - it silences voices and ideas.
 *   **Be secure in your vulnerability** - when a great deal of the practice in Psychological Safety involves interpersonal risk and stepping into the arena - saying “I don’t know” or “I screwed this up”, being comfortable with your own vulnerability and modelling it makes it so much easier for your teams to do the same.
 *   **Set expectations - feedback/candor, voices, respect, outcomes** - this isn’t, just about being ‘nice’ - raise the bar on your expectations of the team around them bringing their voices to the table.
-*   **Default to trust** \- it is harder for someone without positional authority to trust.
+*   **Default to trust** - it is harder for someone without positional authority to trust.
 That trust has to be earned.
 You have to blessed position of being able to start with trust with your teams.
 They are there with best intent to do a good job, and if you default to a position of trust, it will make behaviour change so much more rapid.
-*   **Make relationships more than just work** \- Treat others how you want to be treated.
-Treat others how they would like to be treated.
+*   **Make relationships more than just work** - ~~*treat others how you want to be treated.*~~ treat others **how they would like to be treated**.
 We all of us have a lot more going on than our next project - talk to your team as humans, care personally about them - it makes it so much easier to build up an environment of healthy debate and challenge.
 *   **Appreciation** - it doesn’t have to be grand gestures - we all have things to be thankful of with our team, show it with praise.
 *   **Be available** - “My door is always open”, except when it’s not and you’re in back to back meetings.
 Make time for the team, make sure they are aware they are a priority, and that you will be there for them.